Overhang seat

-Overhang seats are constituency seats won in an election under the traditional mixed member proportional (MMP) system (as it originated in Germany), when a party's share of the nationwide votes would entitle it to fewer seats than the number of individual constituencies won.
-The electoral reform in Germany removed the overhang seats, and replaced with Zweitstimmendeckung.
+Overhang seats are constituency seats won in an election under the traditional mixed-member proportional (MMP) system (as it originated in Germany), when a party's share of the nationwide votes would entitle it to fewer seats than the number of individual constituencies won.

 How overhang seats arise

 Under MMP, a party is entitled to a number of seats based on its share of the total vote.
 If a party's share entitles it to ten seats and its candidates win seven constituencies, it will be awarded three list seats, bringing it up to its required number.
-This only works, however, if the party's seat entitlement is not less than the number of constituencies it has won.
+This only works, however, if the party's seat entitlement is greater than the number of constituencies it has won.
 If, for example, a party is entitled to five seats, but wins six constituencies, the sixth constituency seat is referred to as an overhang seat.
-Overhang can result from an unproportional distribution of constituencies as well as strong region-based support or the existence of regional parties.
+Overhang typically results from the winner-take-all tendency of single-member districts, or if the geographic distribution of parties allows one to win many seats with few votes.